Principality of Turov: Kiev Principality

-During the times of Vladimir the Great (980 - 1015), the city of Turov and the immediate vicinity became part of Kievan Rus.
+During the time of Vladimir the Great (980 - 1015), the city of Turov and the immediate vicinity became part of Kievan Rus.
 Around 988, Vladimir appointed his eight-year-old son, Sviatopolk I of Kiev, to be knyaz of Turov.
 Later, Vladimir jailed Sviatopolk for plotting to rebel.
 Shortly before Vladimir died, Sviatopolk was freed and, upon Vladimir's death, seized the mantle of Grand Prince of Rus.

 Izyaslavichi

 In a series of three battles during 1016-1018, Yaroslav the Wise overthrew his older brother, Svyatopolk, and became Grand Prince of Kievan Rus.
 About 1042 or 1043, Yaroslav married his eldest son, Izyaslav, to the sister of King Casimir I of Poland and appointed Izyaslav to be knyaz of Turov and Pinsk.
 In 1054, Izyaslav became Grand Prince of Rus, with a volatile reign.

-In 1078 after Izyaslav's death, Isyaslav's brother and new Grand Prince, Vsevolod, appointed Izyaslav's eldest son, Yaropolk Izyaslavich to be knyaz of both Volhynia and Turov.
+In 1078 after Izyaslav's death, Izyaslav's brother and new Grand Prince, Vsevolod, appointed Izyaslav's eldest son, Yaropolk Izyaslavich, to be knyaz of both Volhynia and Turov.
 In 1084, the Rostislavichi, rulers of neighboring Galicia (Halychyna), attempted to seize part of Yaropolk's realm, but Yaropolk and Vsevolod's son, Vladimir Monomakh, defeated the invaders.
 Yaropolk revolted briefly against Grand Prince Vsevolod, was reinstated, and was murdered in 1087 (likely by the Rostislavichi).

 Opposition to Vladimir Monomakh

-The Turov principality was passed to his younger brother Sviatopolk II who administered the land of Novgorod.
+The Turov principality was passed to his younger brother Sviatopolk II, who administered the land of Novgorod.
 When Svyatopolk became the Grand Prince of Rus, he passed the principality of Turov to his nephew and son of Yaropolk Vyacheslav.
 Later Svyatopolk gave Volodymyr-Volynskyi and Brest to his sons Yaroslav and Mstislav respectively.
-As the Grand Prince Svyatopolk also tried to conquer the rebellious Rostislvichi who established themselves well in the land of Halych.
+As the Grand Prince Svyatopolk also tried to conquer the rebellious Rostislavichi, who had established themselves well in the land of Halych.
 However, his attempts were rather unsuccessful.
-In 1100 the principality of Turov was passed to Yaroslav Svyatopolkovich who ruled both lands of Turov and Volhynia.
-During another conflict between the prince of Turov and the Grand Prince of Rus Yaroslav was eliminated out of his realm in 1118.
-The land of Turov then was passed to another son of Svyatopolk Bryachislav, while Volhynia was given to one of the sons of Vladimir Monomakh Roman.
+In 1100 the principality of Turov was passed to Yaroslav Svyatopolkovich who ruled both the lands of Turov and Volhynia.
+During another conflict between the prince of Turov and the Grand Prince of Rus Yaroslav was eliminated from his realm in 1118.
+The land of Turov was then passed to another son of Svyatopolk Bryachislav, while Volhynia was given to one of the sons of Vladimir Monomakh Roman.

-The 1097 Council of Liubech modified the rota system such that the Principality became patrimonial land.
+The 1097 Council of Liubech modified the rota system such that the Principality became a patrimonial land.